 Pinole Seal logo t-shirts, sweatshirts, swim caps, and other items can be ordered or purchased on the pool deck during home meets.
 Parkas are only available by special order.
-Contact firstname.lastname@example.org for more information, including sizes, prices and availability.
+Contact the Purchasing Coordinator for more information, including sizes, prices, and availability.
+Email: email@example.com

 For team picture day, all swimmers are asked to wear their team suit or one similar in color.
 Team photo order and payment are due to the photographer on team photo day.
-Practice on this day is held at the discretion of the Head Coaches.
 All photos are distributed via the family folders and may take up to three weeks to be delivered.

 Please talk to the Head Coach first if you have any concerns about your swimmer’s progress and/or the coaching techniques of the staff.
 You may bring any concerns not satisfactorily dealt with by the Head Coach to the Board of Directors as well.
 Safety issues and other general team concerns should be brought to the attention of the Board of Directors.